jamievlin/Face-Filter/README.md

 IIRC Anaconda bundles all of these modules on installation._

 For training, fill train_label.json with file name and attractiveness (1 for being attractive, 0 otherwise).
-Fill the training faces into <projectdir>/data/train_data. and faces for hypothesis testing to <projectdir>/data/test_data/.
+Fill the training faces into <project_dir>/data/train_data. and faces for hypothesis testing to <project_dir>/data/test_data/.

+Make sure the directory <project_dir>/data/trained_params exists, or else Python may throw an error during hypothesis.

 ## Notes
 I could not include actual training data (faces) here due to privacy reasons.